 While I mull this over, I’ve got a great quinoa salad to share with you today.

 This Crunchy Quinoa Salad is all about the texture.
 I just love it’s crunchy – nutty – seedy goodness!
 Not only does it work great as a salad but it is also fantastic in a wrap.
 Since it holds well dressed for a couple of days, it’s a great make-ahead lunch.[clickToTweet tweet=”Looking for a great #healthy #lunch?
 Try This Crunchy Quinoa Salad!” quote=”Looking for a great #healthy #lunch?
 Try This Crunchy Quinoa Salad!”]

 I used lentil sprouts here, but really any sprouts will work.
 I do like the crunchy factor the lentil sprouts add.
 If you want to give it a try here is how to sprout lentils, otherwise feel free to use whatever sprouts you can find at your grocery store.

 >I’m off to make another batch of tea which I’m thinking of labeling “Only to be consumed by those with a uterus and raging hormones.”

 - ¾ cup lentil sprouts or sprouts of choice

 - 2 scallions sliced thin

 - 1/3 cup sunflower seeds

-- In a blender combine vinegars, lemon juice, tahini, olive oil, salt and pepper.
+- In a blender combine balsamic vinegar, red wine vinegar, lemon juice, tahini, olive oil, salt, and pepper.
 Process until smooth.

 - In a large bowl combine quinoa, sprouts, carrot, scallions, sunflower seeds, and almonds.
 Toss with dressing and season to taste with salt and pepper.